Gold-Nano Blog / Gold Nanoparticle Cancer Research News #7

 Subscribe to this Blog

-For the last seven years, I've been informing people about the many ways gold nanoparticles offer a better way to treat cancer than today's methods.
+For the last seven years, this guide has been informing people about the many ways gold nanoparticles are a better way to treat cancer than today's methods.

-When we think of today's traditional methods of treating cancer, we think "chemo and radiation therapies."
+When we think of today's traditional methods of treating cancer, we think "chemo and/or radiation therapies."

 What else comes to mind when we think of today's traditional methods of treating cancer?

-Medicine should heal, not hurt, we need to get out of the 20th century way of treating cancer and start using 21st-century research methods to treat cancer.
+Medicine should heal, not hurt an individual, we need to get out of the 20th-century's ways of treating cancer, and start using 21st-century methods to treat cancer.

-Gold Nanoparticle Cancer Research has proven that it should be the 21st century way of treating cancer.
+Gold Nanoparticle Cancer Research has repeatedly shown, in study after study, that it should be one of the 21st century's better ways of treating cancer.